RN to BSN

 RN to BSN Program Info

-- Program is CCNE-accredited completed in 7 semesters or less.
+- Program is CCNE-accredited and usually can be completed in seven semesters or less.

 - Most courses last five weeks, followed by one week off before the start of the next course.